1 (43) Doddington & Wimblington – being developed

-If you would like to help with the walks, please get in touch.
+2 (44) March – if you would like to help with this walk, please get in touch.

 The town of March is situated on a ‘fen island’ of higher land that rises above the low-lying fenland that surrounds it.
 Although some of the island is between 5 and 10 metres above sea level, much of the town is lower.
 To the south of March, the nearby ‘island’ of Wimblington and Doddington also rises above 5 metres.

 The River Nene (old course) flows through the centre of the town and was the main transport route until the mid 19th century.
 The Fen Edge Trail will link with the current Riverside Walk and Riverside Nature Trail and with the Woodman’s Way between March and Wimblington.

 For info on local talks see The March Society website.